 The Council of Europe’s official treaty web site provides both full text and summaries of the complete European Treaty Series (ETS) 1949-2003, and its continuation the Council of Europe Treaty Series (CETS) 2004 onwards, together with details of signatures, ratifications, reservations, etc.

 The Court of Justice of the European Union, based in Luxembourg, comprises the European Court of Justice (officially the Court of Justice), the General Court (formerly the Court of First Instance) and the Civil Service Tribunal.
-The database on this site covers cases 17 June 1997 onwards, with search options that include case number and names of parties.
-Earlier cases 1954 onwards are available on the EUR-Lex site but may be accessed from this site by selecting “Numerical access”, which can be found under “Case-law” in the site menu.
+The database on this site covers cases 1954 onwards, with search options that include case number and names of parties.
+The cases can also be browsed by date by selecting “Numerical access”, which can be found under “Case-law” in the site menu.
 Other site content includes press releases 1996 onwards.

 The Association of the Councils of State and Supreme Administrative Jurisdictions of the European Union produces this database.
-It currently contains over 29,000 references to national decisions concerning community law, 1959 onwards, and is updated regularly.
-Analysis is available in French, and also in English for decisions before 8 September 2015.
+It currently contains over 33,000 references to national decisions concerning community law, 1959 onwards, and is updated regularly.
+Analysis is available in French, and also in English for selected decisions before 18 September 2019.

 This is a Factsheet (last revised September 2010, and now no longer updated) produced by the House of Commons Information Office describing how the United Kingdom Parliament scrutinises and seeks to influence the workings of the European Union.
 It includes a brief outline of the EU institutions and their methods of legislating.

 This is a searchable online version of the official directory of the European Union which is published by the EU’s Publications Office.
 It provides information about the institutions, bodies and agencies of the EU.
+Directories for individual institutions can also be browsed or downloaded.
 The site is updated weekly.

 EUR-Lex is the European Union’s web site providing access to EU law.
 It incorporates the EU’s CELEX database and includes legislation in force, case law 1954 onwards, the Official Journal 1952 onwards, the treaties setting up the European Communities and European Union, and community preparatory acts.
-The “National Law” tab allows access to national measures implementing EU legislation, and also other legislation and case law from the individual jurisdictions.
+The “National law and case law” section allows access to national measures implementing EU legislation, and also other legislation and case law from the individual jurisdictions.
 The site, which is maintained by the Publications Office of the EU, is updated daily.

 A section of the EUR-Lex web site which provides timelines for EU decisions and legislative proposals as they go through the major stages of the decision-making process between the European Commission and the other EU institutions, and find information about the decision-making process.
 Links are provided to available electronic texts such as COM documents, the Official Journal and European Parliament documents.